mail2shobz/Terraform-aws-instance-setup/README.md

 Using this main.tf file you can setup an AWS account Along with VPC and subnet via Terraform !!!!
 In this Tutorial i have  added how  we can setup an apache  webserver via terraform.

-Run the below command to run the file via Terraform:

-Step 1 : Install Terraform
+Step 1 : Install Terraform  (IF NOT INSTALLED TERRAFORM)

           curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -